 To explore the current downturn in Party City’s business model, we’ve analyzed their annual systemwide sales and average annual sales from 2021.

-While the company does not provide individual sales information for each location, given that Party City owned and operated ?830 retail units, and reported $1.770 billion in net profits from retail locations, the estimated annual sales per unit come in at $2.13 million per unit.
-Remember that this is a net sales estimate based on the 2021 report.
+While the company does not provide individual sales information for each location, given that Party City owned and operated 750 retail units, their revenue was reported to be around $2.16 billion in 2022.

 Since Party City does not operate under a franchise agreement, this is a more significant estimated profit than some other retailers as they do not acquire a percentage of royalties and instead receive a net sum.